taxcloud/ZenCart/readme.md

 This will add a link to the checkout page that says “Are you exempt?”
 [See this example](http://taxcloud.net/imgs/cert_sample.html).

 ##Coupons##
 Zen Cart includes a built-in module for managing coupons.
-Unfortunately this module does not interact with TaxCloud correctly.
-So instead, we have provided a custom Discount Coupon module that replaces the standard one.
-If you are planning to use discount coupons on your site, you need to **disable the standard Discount Coupon module** in the Zen Cart admin console by going to Modules >> Order Total.
+Unfortunately this default coupon module does not handle coupons and sales tax correctly - it applies coupons *after* tax calculation, which is **incorrect.** This is because coupons and discounts affect the Sales Price (the legal term for the amount to be paid by the customer).
+Accordingly, sale tax calculation must be done **after** application of discounts or coupons.
+To solve this issue, we have provided a custom Discount Coupon module that replaces the standard one.
+If you are planning to use discount coupons on your site, you should **disable the standard Discount Coupon module** in the Zen Cart admin console by going to Modules >> Order Total.
 Then, select the TaxCloud version of Discount Coupon, and click the “Install” button.

 ----------------------------------------------------
 This code is released under the GNU GENERAL PUBLIC LICENSE (see [License](LICENSE.md))